 I remember when I had my first baby.
 And boy, do I remember how my downstairs felt afterward.
 I tore pretty badly – I was terrified to walk, terrified to sit abruptly, and certainly terrified to pee and poop.

-Being that my poor vagina had gone through some serious trauma pushing out an actual human being, I wanted to make sure that I took plenty of care of my lady parts.
+Since my poor vagina had gone through some serious trauma pushing out an actual human being, I wanted to ensure that I took plenty of care of my lady parts.
 So I could heal faster, feel less pain, start adjusting to motherhood, and get back to loving on my husband, too.

 These helped me so much in the healing process that taking care of my perineum when my second baby came around was more comfortable and way easier: